Nico-Shock/Setup-Arch-Linux-Nvidia-Gaming-Ready/README.md

 ```
 Default is Purple.

-Then in Ptyxis press `strg+` and select a theme of you choice.
+Then in Ptyxis press `Ctrl+` and select a theme of your choice.

 ```
 git clone https://github.com/vinceliuice/WhiteSur-gtk-theme.git